NiccoloN/eriantys-polimi-softeng1-2022/deliveries/Protocol/Protocol documentation.md

 - AckMessage: if the chosen game settings are valid
 - InvalidGameSettings: if the chosen game settings are invalid
+- InvalidResponseMessage: if the server was not expecting this message as response

 ### InvalidGameSettingsMessage